Bewdley, Ontario

 Bewdley is a compact rural community in the township municipality of Hamilton, Northumberland County, Ontario, Canada, with a population of about 650 people.
 The community was founded by William Bancks, whose ancestral home was Bewdley in England.
 It is located on the western end of Rice Lake about 15 km north of Port Hope.

 History

-The area was used for habitation before this by native settlers.
+The area was inhabited by native settlers before the town's foundation.
 The first land grant was in 1794 to Nellie Grant, the daughter of a colonial administrator.
-The early local name for Bewdley was Black's Landing, taken from a tavern in the area.
+The early local name for Bewdley was Black's Landing, named for local tavern owner William Black.
 Early on, there were sawmills which drove settlement in the area.

 William Bancks came to the area in 1833 and tried to organize the creation of a gentlemen's colony and a sawmill.

-The town is known for its monument to Joseph M. Scriven, who preached upon the village streets around the 1860s.
+The town is known for its monument to Joseph M. Scriven, writer of "What a Friend We Have in Jesus".
+He preached upon the village streets around the 1860s, and is buried nearby.

-Recreation

-The tourist and fishing industries have helped the Bewdley of today to be known as an enjoyable vacation spot on Rice Lake.

-Economy

-The post office on Rice Lake services locals with lock boxes and one rural route.